 Our recovery disk is compatible with desktops, workstations, laptops, notebooks, netbooks, ultrabooks and servers from Dell, HP, Acer, Asus, Samsung, Lenovo, IBM, Toshiba, Compaq, Gateway or eMachines that have Windows 8 or 8.1 installed.

 The disk is compatible with 32-bit and 64-bit editions of Windows 8 or Windows 8.1.
-It supports x86 and x64 platforms.
+It supports x86 and x64 platforms and works with EFI and MBR configurations.

 Easy Recovery Essentials – or EasyRE – is a 50 to 135 MB ISO image that you can download and burn to any CD, DVD or USB drives.